 Usually, Blue Lobster get along well with other fast, medium size fishes.
 However, small and slower fishes will be eaten, and larger but slower fishes may be injured by the Blue Lobster.
 Larger, carnivorous fishes view Blue Lobsters as a tasty snack.
 Blue Lobsters are highly territorial and they should NOT be kept with others of their kind, or they may fight and gravely injure one another, unless there are lots of hiding place and the tank is large enough for all of them.

-Blue Lobsters continuously molds (they will drop off their shell) as they grows bigger.
-During the juvenile period, the molding is fairly rapid, but slows down as it grows
+Blue Lobsters continuously moult (they will drop off their shell) as they grows bigger.
+During the juvenile period, the moulting is fairly rapid, but slows down as it grows

 Blue lobsters aren't actually very fussy when it comes to food.
 In the wild, they eat aquatic plants, algae, rotting vegetation that falls into the water, snails, fish, and even the decomposing flesh of animals that die in or near the water.The trick is never to over-feed them, as uneaten food could contaminate the tank quickly.
 Fish flakes are great for baby lobbies, while shrimp pellets are perfect for adults.

 Two large crushed flakes a day are plenty for babies, one in the morning and another in the evening.
 For adults, a large pellet for breakfast and then another for dinner should do it.
 You can also try feeding them water lettuce, water hyacinth, water cress and romaine lettuce.

 The male blue lobster's claws are generally larger and more elongated and if you turn him upside down he has two claspers near his vent that look like hockey sticks.
 The females blue lobster claws are shorter and more rounded and she lacks the claspers.
 During the mating act, the male initiates copulation, and the Blue Lobsters will clean each other as part of the mating ritual.